5. Charm architecture¶

-Web app support in Charmcraft and Rockcraft is a framework to easily deploy and operate your Flask, Django, FastAPI or Go workloads and associated infrastructure, such as databases and ingress, using open source tooling.
+Web app support in Charmcraft and Rockcraft is a framework to easily deploy and operate your web app workloads and associated infrastructure, such as databases and ingress, using open source tooling.

 As a result, if you run a kubectl get pods